TDC-Machine-Learning-AI-Club/face-blur/README.md

 ### How it works
 Faces are detected from images using _dlib face recognition_ library, then the detected coordinates are used as the _region of interest (roi)_ to apply gaussian blur using opencv.

+Visit our website to see how it works at https://face-blur.neuralmotion.africa/

 ### How to install dlib face_recognition libraries
 On Linux/MacOS just install them directly using PIP